pic pic

 8.0

-The process begins with what's known as multiple dispatch, where Julia selects which method of a function to execute.
-Importantly, this decision is based solely on the types of the arguments, not their values.
-Specifically, Julia begins by identifying the concrete types of the function arguments.
-In our example where a = 1 and b = 2, both are identified as Int64.
+The process begins with what's known as multiple dispatch, where Julia selects which method of the function to execute.
+Importantly, this decision is based solely on the concrete types of the function arguments, not their values.
 The information on types is then used to select a method, which defines the function body and hence the operations to be performed.
-This process involves searching through the available methods of foo to find the most specific one for the concrete types of a and b.
-In our example, foo has only one method foo(a,b) = 2 + a * b, which is defined for all argument types, including a::Int64 and b::Int64.
+This process involves searching through the available methods of foo, eventually choosing the most specific one that matches the concrete types of a and b.
+Since foo has only one method foo(a,b) = 2 + a * b, this applies to any argument types, including a::Int64 and b::Int64.
 Therefore, the corresponding function body is 2 + a * b.

 The following diagram depicts the process unfolded when foo(1,2) is executed.